uhop/stream-json/README.md

 ### Parser

 This is the workhorse of the package.
-It is a transform stream, which consumes text, and produces a stream of tokens.
+It is a [Transform](https://nodejs.org/api/stream.html#stream_class_stream_transform) stream, which consumes text, and produces a stream of tokens.
 It is always the first in a pipe chain being directly fed with a text from a file, a socket, the standard input, or any other text stream.
 Its `Writeable` part operates in a buffer mode, while its `Readable` part operates in an [objectMode](http://nodejs.org/api/stream.html#stream_object_mode).

 ```js
 var Parser = require("stream-json/Parser");